Ayush7614/Hello-World-/README.md

 #### Contribution Guidelines
-Add a proper langauage code make a seprate folder of that language name and make a file like hello world.cpp, hello world.c, and which language you have to add code (for code help,[http://helloworldcollection.de/]prefer to this
+Add a proper langauage code make a seprate folder of that language name and make a file like hello world.cpp, hello world.c, and which language you have to add code (for code help, languages [http://helloworldcollection.de/] prefer to this